 Grindelwald had seen a vision of a powerful form of Dark Magic called an Obscurus.
 In 1926 Gellert Grindelwald infiltrated MACUSA under the persona of Percival Graves.
 He was focused on finding an Obscurus and he developed a close relationship with Credence Barebone.
 He tried to sentence Newt Scamander and Porpentina Goldstein to death.
 After an incident where Credence destroyed portions of the city Grindelwald’s identity was revealed and he was captured by Newt Scamander and turned over to MACUSA.
 (WFT).

-During his subsequent rise to power as a Dark wizard, Gellert built a prison, Nurmengard, to hold his opponents, over the door of which the slogan “For the Greater Good” was carved (DH18).
+During his subsequent rise to power as a Dark wizard, Gellert used his castle, Nurmengard, as a prison to hold his opponents, over the door of which the slogan “For the Greater Good” was carved (DH18).
 Although he was well aware of Grindelwald’s abuses of power and evil actions, Dumbledore avoided having to confront his former friend because he was afraid Grindelwald would tell him who it was that had cast the spell that killed Ariana — and Dumbledore was terrified that it might have been him.
 However, Dumbledore eventually had to try to stop Grindelwald, even at great personal cost.